 It’s interesting how designers and stylists can look at a piece of fabric or a photograph and be able to design an entire collection around that piece of inspiration.
 However, for many in the industry, the creative thinking stops at designing or styling.
 With options like Facebook, Twitter, Instagram, Pinterest, and a host of others, there’s no excuse to not have a social media presence to represent your brand.
 If you truly don’t have the mind for technology or the time, there is an army of SM professionals waiting to help!
 Want to know where to find them?
 Check out Indy Social Media!
 They have regular networking events and everyone at that gathering can probably write a book about SM!

 When I went to the “Social Bowl” meetup (the event where the Social 46 came together) there came the icebreaker of introducing yourself to the room.
 The first guy was Taulbee Jackson.
 Who is he you ask?
 Just the President and CEO of Raidious (Raidious is the company that got the Social Medial Command Center set up for the Super Bowl).
 Next was Kyle Lacy, who is the Principle of Marketing Research and Education at Exact Target.
 Next up was Jeremiah Williams.
 Yes, me!
 Everyone looked at me and I proudly said that I was a fashion and style blogger with an interest in culture.
 Yep!
 I was not a president or a director of anything, I wasn’t part of any multi-million dollar corporation, I was no celebrity, but I was in a room with a bunch of influential, important people because we shared the common bond of using social media on a regular basis for professional purposes.
 I’m not bragging on myself, but simply saying that skillful use of social media equalizes and opens door like nothing else can.
 So if you’re a nobody with no money and want to change that, you better get busy with Social Media!
+There couldn’t be a better time to start than now.
+Not when ads are being replaced by companies like The Marketing Heaven and other social media campaigning agencies which are eager to promote websites.
 With that in mind…

 Socialize + Connect + Collaborate